AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##KeyReversalDownAtEMA
 ### Description
-KeyReversalDownAtEMA searches within a specified number of periods for a reversal formation defined as such:
+KeyReversalDownAtEMA searches within a predefined number of periods to find a reversal formation with the following characteristics:

-1. The current close is lower than the previous close
+1	The current close is lower than the previous close
-2. The current high is larger than or equal to the highest high of the last n bars
-3. The current high has touched or breached an EMA
+2	The current high is larger than or equal to the highest high of the last n bars 3	The current high has touched or breached an EMA

 See [*KeyReversalUp*], [*KeyReversalDown*], [*KeyReversalUpAtSMA*], [*KeyReversalDownAtSMA*], [*KeyReversalUpAtEMA*].